marsbard/grua/README.md

 `$ ./install`

+If you get an error about "No module named yaml", please run `pip install pyyaml`.

 ## Why another composition tool?

 `docker-compose` is a great tool if you want to build microservices, and you have well behaved